bertiqwerty/exmex/Readme.md

 ## Documentation
-More documentation and examples including integer data types and boolean literals can be found under [docs.rs/exmex/](https://docs.rs/exmex/) or generated via
+More documentation and examples including integer data types and boolean literals can be found for the latest release under [docs.rs/exmex/](https://docs.rs/exmex/) or generated via
 ```
 cargo doc
 ```